aeternity/protocol/specification/consensus/bitcoin-ng.md

 ## Latency

-On average in Bitcoin blocks are broadcasted every 10 minutes - it is driven by protocol and guarded by target.
-Aeternity assumed 3 minutes for Key Blocks and 3 seconds time delta between Micro Blocks.
+On average in Bitcoin blocks are broadcasted every 10 minutes - it is driven by protocol and guarded by target. æternity assumed 3 minutes for Key Blocks and 3 seconds time delta between Micro Blocks.
 3 minutes resolution of Key Blocks is also guarded by target and Proof-of-Work.

 ## Rewards